 People may drop out of programs if they have unrealistic hopes of being "cured" by therapy alone.
-Before a program begins, you should know that:
+Before a program begins, people should know that:

 - It is common for bulimia to return (relapse), and this is no cause for despair.

-- The process is painful, and you and your family will need to work hard.
+- The process is painful, and the person and their family will need to work hard.

 Bulimia is a long-term illness.
 Many people will still have some symptoms, even with treatment.

 People with fewer medical complications of bulimia and those willing and able to take part in therapy have a better chance of recovery.

 Bulimia can be dangerous.
 It may lead to serious health problems over time.
 For example, vomiting over and over can cause:

 - Stomach acid in the esophagus (the tube that moves food from the mouth to the stomach).
 This can lead to permanent damage of this area.

 - Dental cavities